Python4AstronomersAndParticlePhysicists/PythonWorkshop-ICE/README.md

   * End: Friday, Sept 15 at noon
 * Where?
   * ICE
-  * Conference room  in the third floor
+  * Conference room on the third floor

 * Contacts:
   * Santiago Serrano (serrano@ieec.uab.es)